1.1 Definition and scope of study

-Film production refers to the implementation of film projects through budget management and the search for financial and technical means.
-Film producers thus ensure the production of cinematographic works which they then sell to distributors.
+Cinematographic production is the implementation of film projects through budget management and the search for financial and technical resources.
+Film producers are responsible for the production of cinematographic works, which they then sell to distributors.

 A distinction is made between film production and audiovisual production.

 - A cinematographic work is one "that has been approved for exhibition in France, or a foreign work that has been commercially exhibited in its country of origin";

 - An audiovisual work is a program "that does not belong to one of the following genres : full-length cinematographic works; news and current affairs programs; variety shows; game shows; programs other than dramas, the majority of which are setalized; sports broadcasts; commercials; teleshopping; self-promotion; teletext services".